scwangdyd/zero_shot_hoi/README.md

   --config-file configs/HICO-DET/interaction_R_50_FPN.yaml OUTPUT_DIR ./output/HICO_interaction
 ```

 To run inference on `hico-det_test`.
-This code will trigger the official HICO-DET MATLAB evaluation.
-Please make sure MATLAB is available in your machine and check the hard-coded path `cfg.TEST.HICO_OFFICIAL_ANNO_FILE` and `cfg.TEST.HICO_OFFICIAL_BBOX_FILE` can access direct to the original HICO-DET annotation files.
+This code will trigger the official HICO-DET MATLAB evaluation. **Please make sure MATLAB is available in your machine** and check the hard-coded path `cfg.TEST.HICO_OFFICIAL_ANNO_FILE` and `cfg.TEST.HICO_OFFICIAL_BBOX_FILE` can direct to the original HICO-DET annotation files.

 ```
 # To run inference.
 Using multiple GPUs can reduce the total inference time.